 The Risks of Spinal Cord Stimulation

-As with any surgical procedure, there can be risks from the procedure.
+Like all other surgeries, there can be risks from the procedure.
 Headache, bleeding, and infection at the surgical site are risks.
 While serious injury and device complications rarely occur, the possibility exists.
-The most common side effect of spinal cord nerve stimulation procedures is that pain near the surgical site may exist; always ask your physician if this symptom does not go away after a few days.
+The most common side effect of spinal cord nerve stimulation procedures is pain near the surgical site; always ask your physician if this symptom does not go away after a few days.

 Talk with your doctor to see if spinal cord nerve stimulation is right for you.